Hillsdale College

 ABOUT

-Through the study of Military History and Strategy, the Center prepares students and citizens to support and defend the United States and its constitutional order.
+The Center for Military History and Strategy at Hillsdale College prepares students and citizens to support and defend the United States and its constitutional order.

 Why Study Military History and Strategy at Hillsdale College?